-- NOTE: The report will print in the order that the panels (charts/graphs) appear on your computer screen.
+- ✓ NOTE: The report will print in the order that the panels (charts/graphs) appear on your computer screen.
 To rearrange, click on the title of a chart or table.
 Then drag and drop the chart/table on the title bar of a panel you wish to move it to.
-(For example, click and drag the last panel on top of the first panel.) - If your cursor displays this icon, ○, it indicates the panel cannot be dropped into the current position of your cursor. - ☐ If your cursor displays this icon, ☐, it indicates the panel can be inserted into the current position of your cursor.
+(For example, click and drag the last panel on top of the first panel.) - Solution Solution - ☐ If your cursor displays this icon, ☐, it indicates the panel can be inserted into the current position of your cursor.